LivingSynthesis/Vortex-Orbit/README.md

 The easiest way to change the modes on your orbit is to let the orbit generate new modes for you.
 The Vortex knows color theory and will generate a matching color preset and pick a random pattern for you.

-To enter randomizer mode, go to a mode you wish to change, and then press and hold A until you see white lights then release.
+To enter randomizer mode, go to a mode you wish to change, and then press and hold A until you see white lights, then release.
 You're now in randomizer mode.
 The orbit will generate a random pattern for you every 8 seconds.
 Once you get a mode you like, press A to save it into the current mode.
 Press B to exit randomizer mode without saving.